Phone: (703) 993-5345

 Fairfax, VA 22030

-Dr. Levine Brown received her PhD. in Applied Developmental Psychology (ADP) from the University of Pittsburgh, her MA in Psychology from Washington College, her MAT in Elementary Education from American University and her BA in Psychology and Educational Studies from Colgate University.
+Dr. Brown received her PhD. in Applied Developmental Psychology (ADP) from the University of Pittsburgh, her MA in Psychology from Washington College, her MAT in Elementary Education from American University and her BA in Psychology and Educational Studies from Colgate University.
 Professionally, Dr. Levine Brown taught elementary school for five years from 2002-2007.
-As an alumnus of the Teach for America program, she taught first and second grades at Simon Elementary School.
-Thereafter, she was a first grade teacher at Matapeake Elementary School in Stevensville, MD.
+As an alumnus of the Teach for America program, she taught first and second grades at Simon Elementary School in Washington, DC as well as Matapeake Elementary School in Stevensville, MD

 - Developmental and psychosocial influences on learning

-- Social and emotional development, wellness and learning
+- Social and emotional development, wellness, competence and learning

 - Pizzolato, J. E., Brown, E. L., & Kanny, M. A. (2012).
 Purpose plus: Supporting youth purpose, control, and academic achievement.
 In N. Goam & N. Fiore (Eds.), New Directions in Youth Development: Supporting and Instructing for Youth Purpose, 2011(132), 75-88.

 - Pizzolato, J., Hicklen, S., Brown, E. L., & Chaudhari, P. (2009).
 Student development, student learning: Examining the relation between epistemological development & learning.
 Journal of College Student Development, 50(5), 475-490.